Environment Protection and Biodiversity Conservation Act 1999: Amendments

+2012

-The Environment Protection and Biodiversity Conservation Amendment (Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development) Act 2012, assented to in October 2012, amended the Act to require that the "Minister must obtain advice from Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development".
+The Environment Protection and Biodiversity Conservation Amendment (Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development) Act 2012, assented to in October 2012, amended the act to require that the "Minister must obtain advice from Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development".

-2013 Amendment Act
+2013

-Significant impacts on MNES trigger assessment under the Act.
-A new assessment trigger was added to the Act in mid-2013, via the Environment Protection and Biodiversity Conservation Amendment Act 2013.
+Significant impacts on MNES trigger assessment under the act.
+A new assessment trigger was added to the act in mid-2013, via the Environment Protection and Biodiversity Conservation Amendment Act 2013.
 The amendment relates to significant impacts on water resources, for example where actions by a large coal mining development, in particular coal seam gas may adversely affect groundwater in the area.
 The amendment was introduced by Tony Windsor, an independent Member of Parliament (MP).
 This became known as "water trigger".

 As of March 2020, the Australian Conservation Foundation is taking the Morrison government to court for failing to apply the water trigger when it assessed Adani's North Galilee Water Scheme, part of its essential infrastructure for the proposed Carmichael coal mine.

-2020 Amendment Act
+2020

-On 27 August 2020, the Minister for the Environment, Sussan Ley, introduced the Environment Protection and Biodiversity Conservation Amendment (Streamlining Environmental Approvals) Bill 2020 (Cth) (EPBC Amendment Bill), which for the most part reflects reforms to the bilateral approval agreement provisions first proposed in 2014.
-The proposed changes would make it easier to establish bilateral approval agreements between federal and state governments, and also to make it harder to challenge the devolution process under the law (by clarifying that an action cannot be referred under Part 7 of the Act if it is covered by a bilateral approval agreement.
+On 27 August 2020, the minister for the environment, Sussan Ley, introduced the Environment Protection and Biodiversity Conservation Amendment (Streamlining Environmental Approvals) Bill 2020 (EPBC Amendment Bill), which for the most part reflects reforms to the bilateral approval agreement provisions first proposed in 2014.
+The proposed changes would make it easier to establish bilateral approval agreements between federal and state governments, and also to make it harder to challenge the devolution process under the law (by clarifying that an action cannot be referred under part seven of the act if it is covered by a bilateral approval agreement.
 Other changes include allowing minor changes to state and territory assessment processes without impacting the bilateral agreement, and the prohibition on matters involving the "water trigger" will be removed, so that states can make their own decisions when assessing applications by large coal mines and coal seam gas projects that can impact water resources.
 The proposed changes do not include the promised prototype national standards.

+2025

+On 27 November 2025, the Albanese government struck a deal with the Greens in the Senate that allowed the passage of a new environmental act to replace this legislation.
+The new legislation aims to speed up approvals of projects including new energy developments and housing, create a new body called the Environment Protection Authority which can immediately order a business to stop work if it finds a breach of the rules.
+The government has also included $300 million to support jobs and maintain modern equipment in the forestry industry.
+The government also removed the exemption for high-risk land clearing and regional forestry agreements.